ericandrewlewis/mta-realtime-subway-departures/README.md

 ## Usage

-Call `client.departures()` to get the next subway departures for a provided subway complex ID.
+Call `client.departures()` with a subway complex ID to get the next subway departures leaving that station.

 Supported complexes are defined in [this file](https://github.com/ericandrewlewis/mta-subway-complexes/blob/master/complexes.json).